 A con of this template is that it cannot be as easy to move observations around, however a pro is the fact it does have track changes!

 This is my new favourite.
 As you will see in later (planned) blog posts, I am starting to become a fan of the one page audit reports, particularly for stock standard compliance reviews over key processes.
 For instance, audit topics such as Accounts Payable, HR Payroll Testing, or Training Compliance reviews which can be performed at a high level annually through a desktop data analysis exercise, this one page audit report template is a great way to present the observations and simple recommendations.
 Whilst this report won't allow you to be adventurous or add value, it is a simple way to provide assurance over a high level desktop review.

-Simply CLICK HERE to download your free template.
+Alternatively, CLICK HERE to download your free templates.

 If you are looking to refresh your internal audit report templates, we can help.
 We can build you a custom set of internal audit report templates which will feature your company's branding.
 Furthermore, we can structure the report to include any features you like.